henna-maryam/TODO/README.md

             - VITE_USERS_URL='http://localhost:3000/'
       - Run the page : npm run dev
-  - You can either SignUp and then Login or use
+  - You can SignUp and then Login
-        email: test1@gmail.com / test2@gmail.com
-        password: test1 / test2
   - Use 2 pages with different users to see the live updates on